mandar2289/API-consumer/movie-search-engine/README.md

+# Movie search engine to explore movies and series

+Welcome to the Movie Search Engine project!
+This application, built using Create React App, allows you to search for your favorite movies effortlessly.

-# Getting Started with Create React App
+## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To get started with the project, follow these simple steps:

+### `git clone <repository-url>`
+### `cd movie-search-engine`

-## Available Scripts
+## Install Dependencies

-In the project directory, you can run:
+### `npm install`

+## Run the Application

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+This command launches the app in development mode.
+Open http://localhost:3000/movies to view it in your browser.
+The page will automatically reload if you make any edits, and you can see lint errors in the console.

+## Testing

+To run tests for the project, use the following command, Launches the test runner in the interactive watch mode.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`